Veteran Calif. supervisor Charles Bednar to retire

-Charles Bednar began his career at Taylor Bus Service in Orange County and later transitioned to the public sector, spending the last 17 years at Corona-Norco (Calif.)
-Unified School District.
+Bednar began his career in the industry 41 years ago as a special-needs school bus driver for Taylor Bus Service in Orange County.
+He rose to vice president of the company before transitioning to the public sector, where he has spent the last 17 years at Corona-Norco Unified School District.

 NORCO, Calif. — Charles Bednar, transportation supervisor for the local school district here, will retire this month after 41 years in the pupil transportation industry.